Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/docs/index.md

 Troubleshooting
 -----------------

 We do the best we can on our free time to make this plugin usable, but it's possible bugs appear.
 Some of them are known issues.
-If you have a problem, please refer to the issue tracker: https://github.com/Zylann/godot_heightmap_plugin/issues
+If you have a problem, please refer to the [issue tracker](https://github.com/Zylann/godot_heightmap_plugin/issues).

 ### Before reporting any bug